Introduction

 Immediate Consequences of Being Arrested

-If you are arrested, the police will take you into custody and detain you in a holding cell or detention center.
-This can be a stressful and uncomfortable experience, as you will be separated from your friends and family and have limited access to food, water, and personal belongings.
+If the police arrest you, they will take you into custody and detain you in a holding cell or detention center.
+This can be a stressful and uncomfortable experience, as you will separate from your friends and family and have limited access to food, water, and personal belongings.

-As part of the arrest process, you may be searched by the police.
+As part of the arrest process, the police may search you.
 This can involve a pat-down search of your clothing or a more invasive search if the police suspect you carry illegal items or contraband.

 Law enforcement officials may seize their personal belongings as evidence or for safekeeping.
 Personal belongings can include phones, wallets, keys, and other items in the person’s possession during the arrest.
-The government will take the items into custody and hold them until the person is released from custody.
-They may be released when they are no longer needed as evidence.
+The government will take the items into custody and hold them until the person is out of custody.
+Law enforcement may release them when they are no longer necessary as evidence.

-Depending on the nature of the arrest, you may be questioned by law enforcement officials.
+Depending on the nature of the arrest, law enforcement officials may question you.
 The officials will read your Miranda rights, which are the right to remain silent and the right to an attorney.
-It’s important to understand these rights and exercise them, as anything said during questioning can be used against you in court.
+It’s important to understand these rights and exercise them, as anything you say during questioning can be harmful to your case in court.

 How the Arrest Can Affect Your Ability to Stay in the Country

 If you are an immigrant, an arrest can affect your ability to stay in the country.
-You may be placed in deportation proceedings or have your visa or green card application denied.
+They may place you in deportation proceedings or have your visa or green card application denied.
 It all depends on the arrest circumstances.

 If you are in the country on a temporary visa, an arrest can result in the revocation of your visa and a requirement to leave the country immediately.